Skip to content

 • Web UI & Auth Persistence: Fixed a bug where the authenticated user wasn’t correctly fetched on page load, ensuring the profile and sign-out options are always visible in the header.

-• Pathing & Scoping: Corrected path resolution logic to prevent local-path groves from incorrectly using hub-native paths, and refined the scion delete --stopped command to strictly scope to the active grove.
+• Pathing & Scoping: Corrected path resolution logic to prevent local-path projects from incorrectly using hub-managed paths, and refined the scion delete --stopped command to strictly scope to the active project.

 • Environment Gathering: Fixed a regression in the env-gather finalize-env flow to ensure the template slug is correctly preserved throughout the entire provisioning pipeline.